 — Equal to

-The EQUAL TO Operator
+The Equal To Operator

-The “equal to” operator (==), also known as the loose operator, uses double equals to compare two variables or values based solely on their values.
+The “Equal To” operator (==), also known as the loose operator, utilizes double equals to compare two variables or values based solely on their values.

 <?php